These four core masculine virtues led me from hoping my wife would die in her sleep to creating YouTube videos about marriage together.

 I will tell you how I went from a life and marriage of pain, anger, bitterness, resentment, contempt, disconnection, and despair to a life and marriage reliably and consistently filled with joy, clarity, and confidence.

-These truths have not only led me to a life increasingly satisfying emotional and physical connection with Zelda but have been shared with hundreds of men who continue to see them produce the same.
+These truths have not only led me to an increasingly satisfying emotional and physical connection with Zelda but have also been shared with hundreds of men who continue to see them produce the same.

-Over the following weeks, I will share with you more about these four soul-crushing and poisonous mindsets that were crippling my marriage, intimacy, and happiness for decades.
+Over the following weeks, I will share with you more about these four soul-crushing and poisonous mindsets that have been crippling my marriage, intimacy, and happiness for decades.

 Before I can share that with you, I want to tell you a bit of my story.